ptruman/diab/README.md

 ## Traefik router won't start
 Traefik will not add (or start) a router if the container reports 'unhealthy'.
 If a server gets marked down, the diab container will mark itself as unhealthy, which may cause the Traefik router to not start, or stop if running.
-This can be a problem for DoH services.
+This can be a problem for DoH services and anything configured to use them.

-If this becomes an issue, consider a direct DNS A/CNAME record to the IP of your diab host to bypass Traefik - or resolve the issues with the remote server.
+If this becomes an issue, consider either:
+* adding a direct DNS A/CNAME record to the IP of your diab host to bypass Traefik
+* resolving the issues with the remote server to stop it failing
+* running the container with DIAB_HEALTCHECK set to **0** which will stop healthchecks and report the container as healthy in all conditions